HenronenGIT/lem-in/README.md

 2. Room can contain only one ant at a time. `##start` and `##end` rooms can contain an unlimited amount of ants.

-3. With Each turn you can move every single ant one time.
+3. With each turn you can move every single ant one time.

 <img src="./README/pics/rules_gif.gif" alt="example gif" width="60%" >